 Orange County held a work session in front of the Board of County Commissioners on the requirements of the CDBG-DR Program and the action planning process on Tuesday, December 12, 2023.
 Additionally, an update on the draft plan was presented on Wednesday, December 13, 2023, to the Community Development Advisory Board that provides an oversight on the County's consolidated programs.
-A public hearing on the CDBG-DR Action Plan was held on Tuesday, January 9, 2024, prior to the conclusion of the public comment period.
-The public hearing was televised on Orange TV in real time.
-A separate notice providing additional details on the public hearing was published by the County.
+A public hearing on the CDBG-DR Action Plan will bewas held on Tuesday, January 9, 2024, prior to the conclusion of the public comment period.
+The public hearing will bewas televised on Orange TV in real time.
+A separate notice providing additional details on the public hearing will be was published by the County.

-During the public hearing, Orange County provided an opportunity for citizens to submit comments orally or in writing.
+During the public hearing, Orange County will-provided an opportunity for citizens to submit comments orally or in writing.
 The County treats written and oral comments equally and incorporates both in the response document submitted to HUD with the CDBG-DR Action Plan.
-Materials presented at the CDBG-DR public hearing, to include the meeting presentation, were made available on the County's CDBG-DR website.
-A recording of public hearings can be made available upon an advance request by sending an email to housing@ocfl.net.
-Questions received and answers provided were made available to the CDBG-DR Program website and included in the Summary of Comments.
+Materials presented at the CDBG-DR public hearing, to include the meeting presentation, will bewere made available on the County's CDBG-DR website in the form of meeting minutes.
+A recording of public hearings may can be made available upon an advance request by sending an email to housing@ocfl.net.
+Questions received and answers provided will bewere made available to the CDBG-DR Program website within a reasonable timeframe following the conclusion of the public hearingand included in the Summary of Comments.

-Date Activity Description December 7 & 10, 2023 Notice announcing the 30-day public comment period of draft CDBG- DR Action Plan published in La Prensa (Spanish) and Orlando Sentinel (English) December 11, 2023 30-day public comment period for the draft CDBG-DR Action Plan starts December 12, 2023 BCC work session to get on overview of the CDBG-DR Program and action planning process
+Date Activity Description December 7 & 10, 2023 Notice announcing the 30-day public comment period of draft CDBG- DR Action Plan published in La Prensa (Spanish) and Orlando Sentinel (English)

-December 13, 2023 Update on the draft CDBG-DR Action Plan to the Community Development Advisory Board January 9, 2024 BCC public hearing on the final CDBG-DR Action Plan January 11, 2024 30-day public comment period for the draft CDBG-DR Action Plan ends January 17, 2024 Submission of the CDBG-DR Action Plan to HUD Table 64.
+December 11, 2023 30-day public comment period for the draft CDBG-DR Action Plan starts December 12, 2023 BCC work session to get on overview of the CDBG-DR Program and action planning process December 13, 2023 Update on the draft CDBG-DR Action Plan to the Community Development Advisory Board January 9, 2024 BCC public hearing on the final CDBG-DR Action Plan January 11, 2024 30-day public comment period for the draft CDBG-DR Action Plan ends January 187, 2024 (the latest) Submission of the CDBG-DR Action Plan to HUD

+Table 64.
 CDBG-DR Action Plan: Public Comments and Public Hearing Timeline